 The Company's liquidity management process includes projecting cash flows by major currencies and considering the level of necessary liquid assets, considering business plan, historical collection and outflow data.
-Monthly, semi-annually and annually cash projections are prepared and updated on a daily basis by the Accounting and Tax Department.
+Monthly, semi-annually and annually cash projections are prepared and updated on a daily basis.

-The tables below show liabilities at 31 December 2016 and 2015 by their remaining contractual maturity.
+The tables below show liabilities at 31 December 2017 and 2016 by their remaining contractual maturity.
 The amounts disclosed in the maturity table are the contractual undiscounted cash flows.
 Such undiscounted cash flows differ from the amount included in the statement of financial position because the statement of financial position amount is based on discounted cash flows.
 As the financial liabilities are paid from the cash generated from the ongoing operations, the maturity analysis of the financial assets as at the end of the reporting periods (in comparison with the financial liabilities) would not be useful, therefore, is not included in the tables below.